 Lev joined Watsi on March 12th, 2013.
-Three years ago, Lev became the 2273rd member to automatically support a new Watsi patient every month.
-Since then, 3,354 more people have become monthly donors!
-Lev's most recent donation traveled 8,800 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.
+Six years ago, Lev joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lev's most recent donation traveled 8,500 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.